Pedram-Parnianpour/pedram-parnianpour.github.io/index.md

 ## Teaching & Mentorship

-I’ve taught and supported students in courses such as Biomedical Instrumentation, Applied Linear Algebra, and Physics for Engineers, and supervised undergraduate research projects on brain imaging in ALS.
+I’ve taught and supported students in courses such as Biomedical Instrumentation, Neuroanatomy, Applied Linear Algebra, and Physics for Engineers, and supervised undergraduate research projects on brain imaging in ALS.

 ## 📬 Get in Touch